Russification of Ukraine: Mid-1920s to early 1930s

 The Politburo ordered a stop to the development of national consciousness amongst Ukrainians outside Soviet Ukraine, mainly in the Kuban region and Far Eastern regions where there existed a significant Ukrainian population.
 This decision led to the closure of newspapers, schools and teacher-training institutions and to the eventual Russification of hundreds of thousands of ethnic Ukrainians.
 Stalin also ended the practice of large groups of bureaucrats and engineers working for the ever-increasing number of institutions and enterprises belonging to the all-Union ministry learning the Ukrainian language within the USSR.

 Fearing arrest, Mykola Skrypnyk committed suicide in July 1933.
 Two months earlier, the Ukrainian poet Mykola Khvylovy had shot himself.
 As early as 1926, Stalin had attacked Khvylovy for calling on Ukrainian writers to turn away from Moscow and orient themselves with Europe.
 Oleksandr Shumsky whom Stalin accused of protecting Khvylovy, was arrested in 1933 and murdered on Stalin's orders in 1946.

+Even the Ukrainian orthography became a victim of Stalin's repressions: in 1933 a commission headed by Andriy Khvylia accused the previous writing system adopted in 1928 of being influenced by "bourgeois" Polish and Czech cultures and establishing barriers between the Ukrainian and Russian languages.
+As a result, a new orthography was introduced, bringing the spelling of many words closer to Russian.
+Modified in 1942, this orthography would also become compulsory in Galicia, Bukovyna and Zakarpattia following their annexation by the Soviet Union.

 The reversal of indigenisation suspended the development of non-Russian languages and cultures at a moment when increasing numbers of peasants, driven by collectivization from the villages that had shielded them from the linguistic supervision of tsarist authorities, began to migrate to the cities.
 The cities, in which the Russian language and culture had been sponsored and where Ukrainian had been repressed, turning millions of Ukrainian speakers into Russian-speaking workers.
 Serhii Plokhy writes "In the 1930s, the Russification of the Ukrainians proceeded at a rate that imperial proponents of a big Russian nation could only have dreamed of".